Do I need a Mortgage Agreement in Principle?

 What is a mortgage agreement in principle?

 An ‘agreement in principle’ (AIP), ‘decision in principle’ or ‘mortgage in principle’ are all terms that refer to much the same thing.
 A lender will take some basic information and perform a credit search and credit score before coming up with a figure that ‘in principle’ it would be able to lend.
-You should be able to get a mortgage agreement in principle for free, and some can be issued within a few minutes.
+You should be able to get a mortgage agreement in principle for free.
+Some can be issued within a few minutes.

 Why should I think about getting an agreement in principle?

 Having a mortgage agreement in principle can help speed up the home-buying process, as you know how much you’re likely to be able to borrow.
-Having evidence of this also makes you a more appealing buyer, and will give a seller and their estate agent confidence that you’re serious about the purchase.
+Having evidence of this also makes you a more appealing buyer.
+It will give a seller and their estate agent confidence that you’re serious about the purchase.
+According to a 2019 Which survey, 62% of first time buyers got an AIP before getting a mortgage.

-A decision in principle is also useful for borrowers that are worried about meeting a lender’s eligibility criteria, because going through the initial checks early will give a sense of whether you’re likely to be accepted or not.
+A decision in principle is also useful for borrowers that are worried about meeting a lender’s eligibility criteria.
+Going through the initial checks early will give a sense of whether you’re likely to be accepted or not.
 If you’re rejected, it gives you the chance to reassess your financial situation before you start house hunting.

 However, it’s not compulsory to get an agreement in principle before you start looking for a house to buy.
 Another option is to discuss headline figures with a mortgage broker and get their advice.
 If the purchase – and your finances – look relatively straightforward, you could decide to wait until your offer is accepted and move quickly to make a full mortgage application instead.

 Note that in Scotland, a mortgage in principle is often needed for an offer to be taken seriously.

 How do I get an agreement in principle?